Dividend Tax Rate 2026: Qualified vs Ordinary Dividends Explained

 Satisfy the 60-Day Holding Period on New Purchases

 For investors actively building a dividend portfolio, tracking the holding period for each position matters.
-If you purchase shares of a dividend-paying stock less than 61 days before the ex-dividend date, the dividend received is ordinary — not qualified.
-Once the 60-day window closes, dividends flip to qualified status.
-Most brokerage platforms display ex-dividend dates, allowing investors to make informed decisions about when to establish a position.
+If you buy close to the ex-dividend date and sell before accumulating more than 60 countable days during the 121-day window that begins 60 days before that ex-dividend date, the dividend is ordinary — not qualified.
+Most brokerage platforms display ex-dividend dates, allowing investors to make informed decisions about when to establish or exit a position.
 This is particularly relevant for high-yield stocks where dividends are large relative to share price.

 Reading Form 1099-DIV: Where to Find Qualified vs. Ordinary Dividends